kurealnum/Mini-Workflows/README.md

 ## Tutorial Hell 👨‍🏫
 I think tutorials are both a blessing and a curse.
 On one hand, it can be quite a pain to struggle through the basics of a language without some guiding you, but on the other hand, you could _(and probably will!)_ become very dependent on them.
 I feel like it's very easy for you to get sucked into an "easy" way of doing things, and not taking the time to struggle through projects/bugs on your own.

 Once in, Tutorial Hell is a hard thing to get out of.
 As I partially mentioned, it feels a lot better to understand a topic immediately, rather than really putting in the effort to have a deeper and more permanent understanding of it.
-As I've previously mentioned, I think that it's a lot better to sit down and struggle through a problem first, rather than looking at the answer, then memorizing the answer.
+As I've previously mentioned, I think that it's a lot better to sit down and struggle through a problem first, rather than simply looking at the answer.

 ## Closing thoughts 💭
 Take everything I and others say with a grain of salt.
 Figure out what works for you.
-Ideas like this shouldn't be all encompassing, but just an idea, in a sea of other ideas.
+Ideas like this shouldn't be encompassing, but just an idea, in a sea of other ideas.

-Also, not to be the shameless plug, but I do write about similar topics on my [blog.](https://dev.to/kurealnum)
+Finally, not to be the shameless plug, but I do write about similar topics on my [blog.](https://dev.to/kurealnum)